Kenmore Air

 Kenmore Air Harbor, Inc., doing business as Kenmore Air, is an American airline with its headquarters on the grounds of Kenmore Air Harbor in Kenmore, Washington, United States, north of Seattle.
 It operates scheduled and charter seaplane and landplane service to destinations throughout western Washington and southwestern British Columbia, as well as seaplane "flightseeing" flights around Seattle.
-In addition to its corporate headquarters, seaplane maintenance facility and terminal in Kenmore, the airline has hub operations for seaplanes at its terminal on Seattle's Lake Union and for land planes at Seattle's Boeing Field/King County International Airport.
-It also operates a maintenance facility for its landplane fleet at Boeing Field.
+In addition to its corporate headquarters, seaplane maintenance facility and terminal in Kenmore, the airline has hub operations in Seattle for seaplanes at Lake Union Seaplane Base and for land-based airplanes at Boeing Field.
+It also operates a maintenance facility for its airplane fleet at Boeing Field.

 History

 1940s

 The airline was established as Kenmore Air Harbor and started operations on March 21, 1946.
 It was founded by Robert Munro, Reginald Collins and Jack Mines and began operations with a single Aeronca Model K seaplane and a hangar at a location formerly occupied by a lumber mill on north Lake Washington.
 The airline is still at its original location.
-After a short term partnership Munro continued alone with the company until his death in October 2000.
+After a short-term partnership Munro continued alone with the company until his death in October 2000.

 The company was originally named Mines Collins Munro but was changed to the current name Kenmore Air a few months later to reflect its ties to the town of Kenmore, Washington where its operations were located both then and now.
 After beginning operations with its Aeronca Model K, it purchased three more aircraft a few weeks later.

 Kenmore Air originally made its money by accessing remote and sometimes dangerous locations during its early years.
 In July 1946, pilot Jack Mines was killed while flying supplies to a search and rescue team in the nearby Cascade mountains; as a result, Collins and Munro became the two owners of Kenmore Air.
 Munro soon became the sole owner of Kenmore Air when Collins moved to California after accepting a job there.

 From the start, Kenmore Air's seaplane maintenance and restoration service was an important part of the company.
 In the late-1940s, Kenmore Air became a Republic Seabee dealer for the Northwest and this became a success for Kenmore Air.
 At one point, 40 Seabees were based at Kenmore Air Harbor, though Kenmore Air themselves owned just one of these amphibian aircraft.
 Kenmore became experts in maintenance and repair of the aircraft and developed several modifications to improve the aircraft's performance.
 Kenmore Air also became an official aircraft and parts dealer for Cessna by the end of the 1950s, further expanding its aircraft maintenance business.